 Kids eat.
 A lot.
 Pack plenty of snacks to avoid the ‘hangry’ pains that could kick in at any moment!

 Did you know that most theme parks offer water for free?
 You just have to ask for it.
 Bring your own water bottle and refill throughout the day.
-This is a simple cost saver!
+This is a simple cost saver and absolute must when you pack for a theme park!

 Little kids.
 Big kids.
 Adults.
 It really doesn’t matter.
 Baby wipes to keep clean and theme parks go together like peanut butter and jelly!